Tyler Stallings: The 8-year-old boy who raised over $50,000 for homeless Veterans

 His passion for helping veterans and his penchant for inspiring others to be kinder in their own lives is noticed not just by the people he directly impacts, but by the media as well.

 Tyler Stalling has been a guest on Steve Harvey’s show Little Big Shots.
-He’s also featured on national news channels for the work he does to support veterans.
+He’s also featured on national news channels and People Magazine for the work he does to support veterans.